dreesq/serpent/docs/guide/contributing.md

 ##### Issues

-For urgent issues such as security issues or bugs that affect the good going of the framework, you may create an issue on the [git repository](https://github.com/dreesq/serpent/issues) containing information on what the problem is and how we should reproduce it.
+For urgent issues such as security issues or bugs that affect the good going of the framework, you may create an issue on the [git repository](https://github.com/dreesq/serpent/issues) containing information on what the problem is and how we can reproduce it.

-Please note that the order we solve the issues is based on how urgent the issue is.
+Please note that the order we solve the issues is based on how important the issue is.